Constraint Inference in Control Tasks from Expert Demonstrations via Inverse Optimization: Simulations

 \subsection{2D Navigation Task}

 In this set of simulations we study a two dimensional linear system with $x_t\in\mathbb{R}^2, u_t\in\mathbb{R}$, dynamics matrices

 and quadratic cost matrices $Q=100\cdot I_2$ and $R=0.1$.
 The goal of the controller is to stay close to a predetermined trajectory $x_{track}$, listed in Appendix~\ref{sec:sim_detail}, for the duration of the task.
-We evaluate Algorithm~\ref{algo:alter} in an environment with two linear state constraints, shown in Figures~\ref{fig:2_c_no_noise},\ref{fig:2_c_noise}.
-The control task has a horizon $T=8$ and the starting states are normally distributed around $[-5.5,-0.5]$ with $\sigma=0.05$.
+We evaluate Algorithm~\ref{algo:alter} in an environment with two linear state constraints, shown in Figures~\ref{fig:2_c_no_noise} and \ref{fig:2_c_noise}.
+The control task has a horizon $T=8$ and the starting states are normally distributed around $[-0.5,-5.5]^{\top}$ with $\sigma=0.05$.
 We consider two cases, one with perfect and one with imperfect state observations.
 In all simulations, we vary the number of expert demonstrations $N$, in order to quantify its impact on inference.
-IGCI is terminated after $2$ iterations as for subsequent iterations the KKT cost function, as seen in Figure~\ref{fig:conv_rate_2d}, no longer significantly decreases.
+IGCI is terminated after $2$ iterations as for subsequent iterations the KKT cost function, as seen in Figure~\ref{fig:conv_rate_2d}, no longer decreases significantly.
 For all simulations in this section, we followed the elbow rule for the termination of the algorithm, without explicitly choosing a threshold $\delta$.
 For each experiment, we carry out $10$ independent simulations with newly obtained expert demonstrations.
-The classification results and convergence rates are averaged over those simulations.

 We first investigate constraint inference under perfect state observations.
 In Figure~\ref{fig:2_c_no_noise}, we plot the expert demonstrations along with the actual and estimated constraint regions, for $N=1$ and $N=10$.
 We denote with $OC$ and $OCR$ the original affine constraint and corresponding region, respectively. $EC$ and $ECR$ designate the estimated affine constraint and constraint regions.
-For $N=1$, we showcase one of the $10$ simulations in which inference for one of the constraints was inaccurate.

 In the case of noisy state observations, we assume that each demonstration $i$ is polluted with observation noise as follows